Moonbase59/PAWS/README.md

 * [Roger Firth’s »Cloak of Darkness«](http://www.firthworks.com/roger/).
 A well-defined mini adventure, coded in many different languages (playable PAWS version included here).

+## Collaboration

+* If you find any bugs, use the **Issues** tracker on this page to let me know.
+* Should you wish to add to the code, or have some better ideas, by all means **fork this repo and make pull requests!**

+Whenever I have some spare time, I’ll go over these and maybe even fix or implement them. 😆

 ## How to play Adventures

 Git clone (or download) this repo, change directory to where `LoadTerminal.pyy` lives, and start it, i.e.